-The Queensland Government has a key role in supporting economic development in Indigenous communities.
-The Aurukun Bauxite Resource project is an important project, with the potential for very significant direct and indirect benefits to the Aurukun and Cape communities, as well as royalty contributions to the state over its mine life.
+The Aurukun Bauxite Project is an important project, with the potential for very significant direct and indirect benefits to the Aurukun and Cape communities, as well as royalty contributions to the state over its mine life.

-These benefits include employment opportunities; training for local workers; improving local business capacity to tender for contracts and supplier opportunities; Native Title compensation payments; and Royalty payments under the Aboriginal Land Act 1991.
+The benefits expected to come from this development include employment opportunities; training for local workers; improving local business capacity to tender for contracts and supplier opportunities; Native Title compensation payments; and Royalty payments under the Aboriginal Land Act 1991.